 - Customer journey data: When a new lead or customer enters the sales funnel, you’ll never miss it with EngageBay’s detailed customer journeys.
 Build customer insights through Marketing Bay features and understand your customers even better.

 - Email templates: EngageBay’s rich drag-and-drop email templates are ready to go right out of the gate so you can move on to sending emails faster.
-The templates are even editable so you can put your own unique stamp on all your correspondence.
+The templates are even editable so you can put your own unique digital stamp on all your correspondence.

 - Email marketing campaign management: Create emails, automatically send them, and then review all your successes as they come in through EngageBay’s platform.
 Your email marketing campaigns will be more effortless.